-- Assess overall performance of the intermediary. - Taking action if it has concerns regarding a particular intermediary, e.g. ceasing to use a particular intermediary channel. - If the lender chooses to remove a particular intermediary because of suspicion of, or proven involvement in fraudulent activity then lender should report the intermediary to the FCA via the Information from Lenders scheme. - It is good practice for lenders to have an appropriate appeals mechanism in place to deal with removals from panel.
+- Review the practical relationship with the intermediary against the agreed terms of engagement.
+This includes: - collecting and analysing appropriate MI so the lender can analyse the sales made, - checking to ensure that the target market and distribution was as anticipated, - assessing the performance of the distribution channel(s) - using this information in future product design (this does not extend to assessing suitability of individual cases). - Assess overall performance of the intermediary - Take action if it has concerns regarding a particular intermediary, e.g. ceasing to use a particular intermediary channel. - If the lender chooses to remove a particular intermediary because of suspicion of, or proven involvement in fraudulent activity then lender should report the intermediary to the FCA via the Information from Lenders scheme. - It is good practice for lenders to review the intermediaries on their panels on a regular basis and to have an appropriate appeals mechanism in place to deal with removals from panel.
+AMI and IMLA have set out a governance framework in their Lenders and Intermediaries' statement of shared principles to deal with this.